dbrugne/donut/README.md

   - [ ] socket.io:room subscription is automatically handled by server side on welcome (for current socket) and room:welcome (for other socket)
   - [ ] now "join" is only triggered by client-side on a "click" to open a room
   - [ ] a new message "room:pleasejoin" indicate to client that he should create a model/view for this room (but he is already subscribed)
-- Bug fixes
-  - [ ] Add a check on connection to verify is user have "username"
-  - [ ] What's happen when a message is posted by someone (on a room) and my client is in sleep (eg. : tablet) ?
 - [ ] Auto-update of the interface on room/user:change
   - [ ] WS: implement REDIS cache for user and room
   - [ ] WS: read in REDIS cache only "even" for socket.getUsername-like function to have always last data